titasmallick/BioNotes/11/RAAS_Pathway_Detailed_Notes.md

 ---

-## VIII.
+## IX.
 Clinical Significance and Pathophysiology: Where RAAS Matters

 The RAAS is a double-edged sword: essential for survival in acute situations (e.g., hemorrhage), but its chronic overactivation contributes to a wide range of cardiovascular and renal diseases.